Hitachi/ImmutableStorage/README.md

 ### Immutable Storage client
 There are the following three types of client for each application.

-1. Web application
+1. Web applications:
 You can extend your web application to record immutable and confidential data using WASM module (i.e. imms.wasm)

-2. Linux native application
+2. Native Linux applications:
-Your Linux native application can add Immutable Storage functions from a library without writing lots of codes.
+Your Linux application can add Immutable Storage functions from a library without writing lots of codes.

-3. Syslog client
+3. Syslog clients:
 Your syslog client will get Immutable Storage functions without adding codes if you edit a configuration file for rsyslogd.

 ## Install Immutable Storage Service